 2019-2020: North American Male Cardinal – Cardinalis cardinalis 2020-2021: Male Downy Woodpecker – Picoides pubescens

 - All entries must be sponsored by a local Garden Club.

 - Posters must feature the “SCR Bird of the Year”:

 - Eligible students are 1st – 5th graders.
 Home schooled students are eligible.

-- Place on back lower right corner of poster:Student’s name, grade, sponsoring club, and contact information for sponsoring club member, (give name,address, phone #, and e-mail of contact person).
-Be sure marker does not bleed.
+- Attach a computer generated information piece of paper on back lower right corner of poster to include:Student’s name, grade, sponsoring club, and contact information for sponsoring club member, (give name,address, phone #, and e-mail of contact person).

-- Each club president should have entries judged to determine a first place winner for each grade level.
-First Place winners (in grades 1-5) should be mailed to Mardi McKenzie to arrive no later than Jan.
-1. (1054 CS 2930, Tuttle, OK 73089).
-Questions, call 405-820-2264.
+- Each club should have entries judged to determine a first place winner for each grade level.

 - Posters may include artwork pasted upon a 2nd piece of paper.
 No 3D allowed.

 2019-2020 “Challenges in Preserving our Natural Habitats” 2020-2021 “Adapting our Actions to Protect our Natural Habitats”

 - Eligible to students 9th -12th grades.
 Home schooled students are eligible.

 - Length of essay: Between 600-700 words.
 All words counted.
 Must be typed and titled.

 - Sponsored by single garden club, group of member clubs, councils or districts, state garden clubs.

 - Entries become property of NGC. $1,000 NGC scholarship awarded to 1st place winner.
 If underclassman, this is held until student enters college.
 2nd place winner receives $100.